skylerknecht/skylerknecht.github.io/_posts/2023-09-16-Kerberos-For-Attackers.md

 OSError: [Errno Connection error (RAYKE.LOCAL:88)]
 ```

 Unlike NTLM, we cannot use our credentials, the TGT, to directly authenticate to a service.
 Instead we need to use our TGT to obtain a Service Ticket (ST).
+This is why the credential is entitled, Ticket Granting Ticket.
 CME identifies this an attempts to request a ST from the KDC.
 However, CME cannot locate the KDC and the authentication fails.

 ## How do we obtain a Service Ticket?

 We can request a ST by making an AS-REQ with the sname set to the target service.

 Services are identified by their Service Principal Name (SPN).
-In this case we use `host/ws01.rayke.local` as this SPN is used to provide authentication to the SMB service.
+We will use `host/ws01.rayke.local` as this SPN is used to provide authentication to the SMB service.

 `getTGT.py` permits us to make an AS-REQ with this configuration by providing the command line argument, `-service`.